knoriy/OUP_LanguageEngineerTest/README.md

 ## 🧪 Tests

-Ensure that everything is functiong as expected:
+Ensure that everything is functioning as expected:

 ```bash
 pytest src/